Forty-nine percent of U.S. adults think that human activity such ... | Channels for Pearson+

 1

 Step 1: Recognize that this is a binomial probability problem.
-The binomial distribution is used when there are a fixed number of independent trials (n), each with two possible outcomes (success or failure), and the probability of success (p) is constant for each trial.
-Here, n = 25 (number of trials) and p = 0.49 (probability of success).
+The problem involves a fixed number of trials (n = 25), two possible outcomes (success: the person thinks human activity contributes a great deal to climate change, and failure: they do not), and a constant probability of success (p = 0.49).

+Step 2: Define the random variable X as the number of U.S. adults in the sample of 25 who think human activity contributes a great deal to climate change.
+X follows a binomial distribution: X ~ Binomial(n = 25, p = 0.49).

 Verified video answer for a similar problem: